EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 _____________________

 # Why should you use the Smart Charging Wizard? 🤔
--  is a web app with a back end optimization module and a front end User Interface (UI).

-> TBD: motivation and short intro
+Smart charging, i.e. the controlled and coordinated charging of Electric Vehicles (EVs) seems promising for efficient electric mobility.
+According concepts, however, require sufficient user acceptance.
+For this purpose, the Smart Charging Wizard provides a lightweight User Interface (UI) that makes smart charging more transparent.
-- utilization of energy and time flexibilities in charging events of Electric Vehicles (EVs)
+In particular, the utilization of energy and time flexibilities in EV charging events to reduce both EV operating cost and battery aging is illustrated.
+____________________

-# What information do you have to put into the Smart Charging Wizard? 📥
+# What do you have to put into the Smart Charging Wizard? 📥
 - desired time of departure
 - desired SOC at departure
 - specifications of EV